-I got a new smartphone last fall, and slowly I’ve managed to accumulate all the apps required to navigate life in the 21st century: Google Maps, The Weather Channel, the New York Times, Pandora, Scrabble, etc. One of the best things about my new phone is that it has enabled me to take up a spiritual practice I had largely abandoned: playing Bejeweled Blitz.
+I got a new smartphone last fall, and I’m slowly accumulating all the apps required to navigate life in the 21st century: Google Maps, The Weather Channel, the New York Times, Pandora, Scrabble, etc. One of the best things about my new phone is that it has enabled me to take up a spiritual practice I had largely abandoned: playing Bejeweled Blitz.

 For those who don’t know, Bejeweled Blitz is a fast-paced game that takes only a minute to play.
-You line up three jewels in a row, those disappear from the screen and new ones drop down to replace the old ones.
+You line up three jewels in a row; they disappear from the screen, and new ones drop down to replace the old ones.
 The more matches you make, the higher your score.
 There is always at least one match on the board.
 You get extra points for lining up four or five jewels.
 If you go really fast, you get a bonus called, “Blazing Speed,” where, for about five seconds, half your screen seems to blow up with every match.
-If you’re really lucky, or good, you’ll combine the Blazing Speed with lots of bonuses and multipliers and you’ll really rack up the points, and cause all sorts of explosions.
+If you’re really lucky, or good, you’ll combine the Blazing Speed with lots of bonuses and multipliers and you’ll really rack up the points, causing all sorts of explosions.

 I know what you’re thinking.
 Spiritual practice?!
 Who is she kidding?
 She’s just trying to justify a complete waste of time!
 Okay, I admit there might be something to that theory . . .
 But let me tell you about some of the insights I have gleaned from my “practice,” and you be the judge.

 Fifteen things I have learned from doing the Bejeweled Blitz Meditation: